Main Content

 Maximum push-pin extension.

-Transitional time period before the actuator begins to move.
-The period begins after the input signal rises above 50% of the Nominal signal value.
+Time period to reach the value of the Push-pin stroke parameter.
+The period begins after the input signal rises above 50% of the value of the Nominal signal value parameter.

 Nominal signal for fully extended actuator.
 The actuator motion is triggered when the input signal reaches 50% of the Nominal signal value.